-Lacote was the most important and influential guitar-maker in 19th century France.
+Lacote was the most important and influential guitar-maker in 19

 He was schooled by Pons, himself a highly talented craftsman, the preferred luthier the impératrice, wife of Napoleon Bonaparte.